 Technology without judgment produces the 1.7x bug rate and the burnout epidemic.
 Judgment without technology produces the traditional ceiling — good ideas trapped inside execution bandwidth.
 The combination is something new.

-Cursor, Lovable, Midjourney — over $50 billion in combined valuation, built by teams that wouldn't fill a mid-sized restaurant.
+Cursor, Lovable, Midjourney — over $50 billion in combined valuation, built by teams that would not fill a mid-sized restaurant.
 29.8 million solopreneurs.
 18.1 million digital nomads.
-63% of vibe coders who couldn't write a for-loop last year.
+63% of vibe coders who could not write a for-loop last year.

 The phenomenon is here.
-The question it raises — whether individuals can sustain this pace, produce durable work, and create lasting value rather than temporary noise — is the one we're most interested in.
+You are living it.
+The question it raises — whether individuals can sustain this pace, produce durable work, and create lasting value rather than temporary noise — is the one that matters most for your trajectory.

 Next week: why that question is urgent, because the institutions that used to provide direction, standards, and trust are simultaneously breaking down.